 An oft-overlooked aspect of selecting an ERP system is finding people who have experience setting up and managing the system.
-The SaaS ERP model solved many of those issues by eliminating the need for an IT staff responsible for managing the software, servers and data centers — the SaaS provider handles all of the hosting requirements, patches and updates.
-Moreover, NetSuite has taken a “clicks not code” approach that allows non-technical users to tailor the system to their needs through custom fields, custom reports and buttons without the need for programming.
+The SaaS ERP model solved many of those issues by eliminating the need for an IT staff responsible for managing the software, servers, and data centers—the SaaS provider handles all of the hosting requirements, patches, and updates.
+Moreover, NetSuite has taken a “clicks not code” approach that empowers nontechnical users to tailor the system to their needs through custom fields, custom reports, and buttons without the need for programming.
 For more complex needs, NetSuite’s SuiteCloud platform is Java-based, providing a familiar platform for developers.
 Java has been on the market for more than 20 years, so there is a large ecosystem of skilled professionals available.

-Making customizations to Dynamics 365 Finance requires more specialized coding capabilities and knowledge.
-It is based on .NET and SQL frameworks and, thanks to its legacy Axapta backbone, at times requires knowledge of C# and the older X++ language.
+Making customizations to Dynamics 365 Finance often requires more specialized coding capabilities and knowledge.
+It is based on .NET and SQL frameworks and also leverages the popular C# language.
+Thanks to its legacy Axapta backbone, users also benefit from knowledge of the older X++ language.
 The need for greater technical resources to make the system fit your needs can add to the cost of ownership.
 Additionally, there is concern that developers will need to understand both the old and the new technical aspects of Dynamics 365 Finance, given its convoluted evolution over the last two decades.

 Not all Dynamics 365 modules are on the same codebase.
 The CRM module, for instance, was built primarily by Microsoft itself rather than leaning heavily on acquired technology, so it’s on a different codebase than the Dynamics 365 Finance platform.
 This means it functions as a separate application and has a different user interface.
-Customers must purchase Microsoft’s DataVerse middleware to pass data and perform workflows between the finance and CRM applications.
+Customers must utilize Microsoft’s Dataverse middleware to pass data and perform workflows between the finance and other Dynamics 365 applications.

 With NetSuite, the entire suite is built on a single codebase, simplifying customizations and removing the need for middleware.
 This also makes the upgrade process much smoother because customers don’t need to test those customizations every time there’s a new release.